tobias-weiss-ai-xr/opendesk-edu/README.md

 - [Monitoring](./docs/monitoring.md)
 - [Theming](./docs/theming.md)

-# Components
+# Architecture

-More information on openDesk's components and their integration can be found in our detailed [Component docs](./docs/components.md).
+More information on openDesk's architecture can be found in our [Architecture docs](./docs/architecture.md).

 # Releases